 Prescription Drug User Fee Act (PDUFA)

 During the New Drug Application review process, the drug companies may apply for Accelerated Approval, also known as Fast-tracking.
 This is allowed under the Prescription Drug User Fee Act (PDUFA).
-PDUFA was a law passed by the United States Congress in 1992 which allowed the FDA to collect fees from the drug manufacturers to fund the new drug approval process.
-It is passed every five years, and Congress can add things to it.
-PDUFA allows pharmaceutical companies to pay fees in order to fast-track a medication through the approval process.
-It is likened to “approve now and ask questions later”.
-The fast-tracking takes into account what are called “surrogate endpoints” to determine effectiveness.
+PDUFA was a law passed by the United States Congress in 1992 that allowed the FDA to collect fees from drug manufacturers to fund the new drug approval process.
+It is passed every five years, and Congress can add things.
+PDUFA allows pharmaceutical companies to pay fees to fast-track a medication through approval.
+It is likened to “approve now and ask questions later .”The fast-tracking considers what are called “surrogate endpoints” to determine effectiveness.

 Patient Safety Concerns About Pre-Approval Process